Ahmed-Abo-Rafat/NewsFlash/README.md

    - Theme color: To toggle website color fom dark mode to light mode.
    - Local Storage: use js local storage to save color wbsite.
    - Search Button: we make popup with js when click in search button.
-   - Css variables: to make change in website make ease and productivity>
+   - Css variables: to make change in website make ease and productivity.
    - Reusable classes: use reusable clase like (container - section - d-grid - etec..) to void repeat code in my website.